To: MUN Faculty

 Model United Nations Delegate

-Every delegate represents a member nation-state of the Model United Nations of Alaska, or an Indigenous People state with Observer Status.
+- Every delegate represents a member nation-state of the Model United Nations of Alaska, or a representative of an Indigenous People

-*If assigned to the MAC, delegates may be assigned to a nation-state or a Permanent Representative (Indigenous Peoples).
+- *If assigned to the AC, delegates may be assigned to a nation-state or a Permanent Representative (Indigenous Peoples).
 It is a smaller committee, with only 16 spots in total.

 Model United Nations Secretariat

-MUN has a UAA student Secretariat consisting of a Secretary General, an Under-Secretary General, a President of the General Assembly and Directors for all 5 of our committees.
+MUN has a UAA student Secretariat consisting of the Secretary General, the President of the General Assembly and Co-Directors for all 5 of our committees.
 Each of these bodies needs a delegation member to serve as rapporteur (recorder/reporter).
 If you have any MUN experienced and reliable students that you would like to nominate for this role, please send us this information on or before January 31st, or include the information in your registration form.

 Model United Nations Preparation